-Although 3/4 cup of bleach followed by a thorough flushing of hot water can be used to deodorize drains, it won't help a clog.
-Bleach is an excellent sanitizer but won't eat through the hair, washcloth bits, toothpaste and other matter that gets trapped inside pipes and causes clogs.
+Although 3/4 cup of bleach followed by a thorough flushing of hot water can be used to deodorize and sanitize drains, it won't help a clog.
+It's ineffective to use bleach to clear a clogged drain because it won't eat through the hair, washcloth bits, toothpaste and other matter that gets trapped inside pipes.
 Many people find this confusing since bleach is an ingredient in many drain-cleaning products, but the bleach is combined with other cleaning agents and caustic materials in these products -- they do not rely on bleach alone to unclog the drain.

 A single ounce of straight bleach requires dissolution in 312,000 ounces of water to be safe for fish, so protect the environment by limiting your bleach use when possible.
-There are several ways you can attempt to unclog a drain on your own before calling a plumber for help, though bleach should not be one of them.
+There are several ways you can attempt to unclog a drain on your own before hiring a plumber, though bleach should not be one of them.

-You can try and if you have experience with plumbing, but both of these methods require removal of the P-trap and proper resealing and re-installation to prevent leaks.
+You can try cleaning the drain trap and snaking the drain if you have experience with plumbing, but both of these methods require removal of the P-trap and proper re-sealing and re-installation to prevent leaks.
 If you can't remove the clog on your own with the plunger, it may be best to leave the job to the professionals rather than create a leak or risk causing other problems.